Last Updated: June 02, 2026

 Caput succedaneum is a condition that occurs when fluid collects between your baby’s scalp and their skull.

-It usually looks like a puffy, swollen area on the top or side of a newborn’s head, and in some cases, the baby may also have to bruise on their head or face.
+It usually looks like a puffy, swollen area on the top or side of a newborn’s head, and in some cases, the baby may also have a bruise on their head or face.

 Caput succedaneum can be caused by the normal trauma a baby’s body goes through as it’s being squeezed through the birth canal.